mikeroyal/WireGuard-Guide/README.md

 [WireHole](https://github.com/IAmStoxe/wirehole) is a combination of WireGuard, PiHole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities (via Pihole), and DNS caching with additional privacy options (via Unbound).

+[Wireguard Config Generator](https://www.wireguardconfig.com/) is a tool that assist's with creating config files for a WireGuard 'road-warrior' setup whereby you have a server and a bunch of clients.

 [Gluetun](https://github.com/qdm12/gluetun) is a lightwieght VPN client in a thin Docker container for multiple VPN providers, written in Go, and uses OpenVPN or Wireguard, DNS over TLS, with a few proxy servers built-in.

 [Ethr](https://github.com/microsoft/ethr) is a cross platform network performance measurement tool written in golang.
 The goal of this project is to provide a native tool for comprehensive network performance measurements of bandwidth, connections/s, packets/s, latency, loss & jitter, across multiple protocols such as TCP, UDP, HTTP, HTTPS, and across multiple platforms such as Windows, Linux and other Unix systems.